Smart, focused content strategy helped transform the Hatch chile from a beloved regional favorite into a national obsession.

 Educating consumers about the Hatch was a key part of Melissa’s strategy.
 The company put a ton of information on their website, then took to new content platforms as they became available — their push started way back in 2002, long before there was such a thing as social media.
 Last year, they self-published Melissa’s Hatch Chile Cookbook, with ideas for using the chiles in everything from Bloody Marys to brownies.

-Give it time.
 Hatch chiles weren’t an overnight sensation — Melissa’s first started distributing them outside the Southwest in 2002.
-They began doing roastings seven years ago, starting in Southern California.
-Now they’ve teamed up with chains like Bristol Farms, Wegmans and Kroger to host roastings are all over the country.
+They began doing Southwestern-style roastings a few years later, starting in Southern California.
+Now they’ve teamed up with chains like Bristol Farms, Wegmans, and Hyvee to host Hatch chile roastings are all over the country.

 “We get a ton of emails and calls every June and July about our roasts that we conduct nationally in August and September.
 It’s very much a unique thing that happens in front of the stores every season now.”